MaximeBond/Unit-Converter/README.md

 python unit_converter.py
 ```

+### Executable (Windows) ⚡
+If you're using Windows, you can directly download and use the `.exe` file in the `dist` folder!

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License, meaning you are free to use, modify, and distribute it as long as you include the original license.
+See the [LICENSE](LICENSE) file for details.

 ## Author
 Maxime Bonnaud